htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     retry attempt number into the nodes job ad as the attribute ``DAGManNodeRetry`` at submission time.
 This knob is not set by default.

+:macro-def:`DAGMAN_RECORD_MACHINE_ATTRS`
+    A comma separated list of machine attributes that DAGMan will insert into a node jobs submit description for ``job_ad_information_attrs`` and ``job_machine_attrs``.
+    This will reuslt in the listed machine attributes to be injected into the nodes produced job ads and userlog.
+This knob is not set by default.

 Throttling
 ''''''''''